ricardpaschoeto/Robotic_Software_Engineer/README.md

 # Robotic_Software_Engineer

-This Nanodegree is a part of my ROS path learning going deepth in Robotics and related algorithms and improve my self.
+This Nanodegree is a part of my ROS path learning going deepth in Robotics and related algorithms and improve myself.

 ## Motivation